poojadesur/Machine-Learning-Algos/README.md

-# Machine-Learning-Algos
+# Machine-Learning

-Various machine learning algorithms implemented in the course Machine, Data and Learning
+Repository contains assignments done as part of the MDL course at iiit-h.